Bocchus I: Etymology of his name

 A. Pellegrin suggests that the name Bocchus is only the Latin form of a Berber name, possibly Wekkus.
-This name may be related to the Touareg Aweqqas, which means "lion", and can be used as a male name.
+This name may be related to the Touareg "Aweqqas", which means "lion", or, in the local Aokas dialect, "shark", and can be used as a male name.
 Several locations in North Africa bear etymologically related names, such as the city of Aokas in Algeria, and Djebel Ouekkas in Tunisia.

 Life and family

 Very little is known about Bocchus I or his Mauretanian kingdom.
 He was probably the son or grandson of King Baga of Mauretania, a contemporary of King Massinissa of neighboring Numidia.

-Bocchus' North African kingdom was bordered by the Atlantic Ocean and the Moulouya River (Mulucha).
-Roman historian Sallust in Bellum Iugurthinum (The Jurguthine War) notes:
+Bocchus's North African kingdom was bordered by the Atlantic Ocean and the Moulouya River (Mulucha).
+Roman historian Sallust in Bellum Jugurthinum (The Jurguthine War) notes:

 According to Sallust, by custom Bocchus had many wives and four known children: his daughter (name unknown), who married Jugurtha of Numidia; his eventual heir Sosus/Mastanesosus; and two other sons, Bogud (not to be confused with king Bogud) and Volux.